-The connection between housing and culture is deeply felt: together, they comprise our sense of home, of identity, of place.
+Affordable housing is a highly technical and often alienating field.
+But the connection between housing and culture is deeply felt: together, they comprise our sense of home, of identity, of belonging in a place.
 And yet, these sectors often are considered in isolation.
-Taking cues from visionary organizers and developers working in places across America to integrate arts, culture, housing, and more to strengthen communities and combat inequity, ArtPlace is looking to identify promising practices and support involved and interested practitioners.
+Taking cues from visionary organizers and developers working to integrate arts, culture, and housing to strengthen communities and combat inequity, ArtPlace built on its early field scan research and working group efforts through partnerships with both NeighborWorks America and Enterprise Community Partners -- two of the three national affordable housing intermediaries.
+(The third, Local Initiatives Support Corporation, was a close partner on ArtPlace’s Public Safety and Workforce Development sector initiatives.)

 This investigation touched on housing trends ranging from the affordability crisis and equitable development to homelessness and vacancy.
 Through her analysis of both housing sector priorities and place-based arts and cultural work, Sherman uncovered six primary ways that creative placemaking strategies are helping to meet affordable housing goals.
 Arts and culture can: